jandebr/amstradPc/README.md

 # Amstrad PC

-Amstrad PC -- A fork of the *JavaCPC* emulator
+*Amstrad PC* -- A fork of the *JavaCPC* emulator
-It was primarily designed for managing and playing a collection of Basic source code programs
+Primarily designed for managing and playing a collection of Basic source code programs

+This software was created using the Java Development Kit (JDK) 9 and should be compatible with JRE/JDK 9 or higher

 ## Copyright

-This is a modified work based on *JavaCPC* (based on JEMU) *JavaCPC* is distributed under the [GNU GENERAL PUBLIC LICENSE](https://github.com/jandebr/amstradPc/blob/main/LICENSE) and so is this work
+*Amstrad PC* is a modified work based on [JavaCPC][1], by Markus Hohmann *JavaCPC* is based on the original [JEMU][2], by Richard Wilson

+*JavaCPC* is distributed under the [GNU GENERAL PUBLIC LICENSE](https://github.com/jandebr/amstradPc/blob/main/LICENSE) and so is this work
-[JEMU][1] originally by Richard Wilson
-[JavaCPC][2] by Markus Hohmann

 ## Features

-*Amstrad PC* is a pure Java software that builds on *JavaCPC (JEMU)* and provides several improvements and features
+*Amstrad PC* is a pure Java software that is based on *JavaCPC (JEMU)* and provides several improvements and features

 - Modern keyboard key mapping
 - Instant loading and saving of Basic source code